 Orange Cycle Applications and Blue Cycle Renewal Form

 There are two cycles for processing VLFP and VLCP applications.
 The VLFP and VLCP "Blue Cycle" benefit period will cover the 12-month period of January through December.
 The "Orange Cycle," which covers the six-month period of July through December, accommodates graduates who secure employment later in the year, those with shorter-term plans and those who need flexibility in the VLFP or VLCP cycle.

 The Orange Cycle is only available to new applicants, and applicants who were specifically placed on a six-month cycle by the program director.

-Blue Cycle Applications are currently available.
-The deadline for submitting applications and supporting documentation is Dec.
-1, 2014.
-Blue Cycle applicants will be required to submit an abbreviated mid-year renewal application on June 1.
+Orange Cycle applications are currently available.
+The deadline for submitting applications and supporting documentation is June 1, 2017.
+All Blue Cycle applicants will be required to submit an abbreviated mid-year recertification application by June 1, 2017.

 Blue Cycle Application

 - VLFP l and VLFP ll Application